Use a manifest file to configure your app

 • view: Uses a client-side deployment that already exists for this app.
 The manifest does not include a URL or deployment reference; instead, you select the deployment in the Developer Center during the import flow.

-Note: You must first deploy your code before mapping the feature to the deployment using build.kind: view.
+Note: You must first deploy your code before mapping the feature to the deployment using build.kind: "view".
+The deployment mapping is stored in the app configuration, not in the manifest file.

 Yes